Nicolae Ceaușescu: Leadership of Romania

-A series of official visits to Western countries (including the United States, France, the United Kingdom, Spain and Australia) helped Ceaușescu to present himself as a reforming Communist, pursuing an independent foreign policy within the Soviet Bloc.
+A series of official visits to Western countries (including the US, France, the United Kingdom, Spain and Australia) helped Ceaușescu to present himself as a reforming Communist, pursuing an independent foreign policy within the Soviet Bloc.
 He also became eager to be seen as an enlightened international statesman, able to mediate in international conflicts, and to gain international respect for Romania.
 Ceaușescu negotiated in international affairs, such as the opening of US relations with China in 1969 and the visit of Egyptian president Anwar Sadat to Israel in 1977.
-Also Romania was the only country in the world to maintain normal diplomatic relations with both Israel and the PLO.
-In 1980, Romania participated in the 1980 Summer Olympics in Moscow with its other Soviet bloc allies, but in 1984 was one of the few Communist countries to participate in the 1984 Summer Olympics in Los Angeles (going on to win 53 medals, trailing only the United States and West Germany in the overall count) when most of the Eastern Bloc's nations boycotted this event.
+In addition, Romania was the only country in the world to maintain normal diplomatic relations with both Israel and the Palestine Liberation Organisation.
+In 1980, Romania participated in the 1980 Summer Olympics in Moscow with its other Soviet bloc allies, but in 1984 was one of the few Communist countries to participate in the 1984 Summer Olympics in Los Angeles (going on to win 53 medals, trailing only the US and West Germany in the overall count) while most of the Eastern Bloc's nations boycotted this event.

 Ceaușescu refused to implement measures of economic liberalism.
 The evolution of his regime followed the path begun by Gheorghiu-Dej.
-He continued with the program of intensive industrialization aimed at the economic self-sufficiency of the country which since 1959 had already doubled industrial production and had reduced the peasant population from 78% at the end of the 1940s to 61% in 1966 and 49% by 1971.
-However, for Romania, like other Eastern People's Republics, industrialization did not mean a total social break with the countryside.
+He continued with the programme of intensive industrialisation aimed at the economic self-sufficiency of the country which since 1959 had already doubled industrial production and had reduced the peasant population from 78% at the end of the 1940s to 61% in 1966 and 49% by 1971.
+However, for Romania, like other Eastern People's Republics, industrialisation did not mean a total social break with the countryside.
 The peasants returned periodically to the villages or resided in them, commuting daily to the city in a practice called naveta.
 This allowed Romanians to act as peasants and workers at the same time.

-Universities were also founded in small Romanian towns, which served to train qualified professionals such as engineers, economists, planners or jurists necessary for the industrialization and development project of the country.
-Romanian healthcare also achieved improvements and recognition by the World Health Organization (WHO).
-In May 1969, Marcolino Candau, Director General of this organization, visited Romania and declared that the visits of WHO staff to various Romanian hospital establishments had made an extraordinarily good impression.
+Universities were also founded in smaller Romanian towns, which served to train qualified professionals such as engineers, economists, planners or jurists necessary for the development projects of the country.
+Romanian healthcare also achieved improvements and recognition by the World Health Organization (WHO), whose director general Marcolino Candau in May 1969 visited Romania and declared that the visits of WHO staff to various Romanian hospital establishments had left an extraordinarily good impression.

 The social and economic transformations resulted in improved living conditions for Romanians.
 Economic growth allowed for higher salaries which, combined with the benefits offered by the state (free medical care, pensions, free universal education at all levels, etc.) were a leap compared to the pre-WWII situation of the Romanian population.
 Certain extra retributions were allowed for the peasants, who started to produce more.